Herbs for Horses Products are Backed by Science

-Canadian-owned Herbs for Horses proudly stands behind their herbal, nutraceutical and nutritional equine products, with third-party studies that prove their efficacy.
+Canadian-owned Herbs for Horses makes a range of herbal, nutraceutical and nutritional equine products, backed by scientific research.

 While Herbs for Horses’ motto is “For the good of the horse,” they could also borrow a famous line from C.S.
 Lewis who said, “Integrity is doing the right thing, even when no one is watching.”